 Thank you for your interest in graduate studies in the School of Math.
 Please see the Graduate Programs pages for a comprehensive description of our offerings, and our Flier for a quick overview.
 Further you may find this presentation useful: Overview of PhD Programs.
 See also our annual publication ProofReader for a glimpse into the life of the School of Math.
 Below is specific information about the admissions process.
 We look forward to receiving your application!

-Comprehensive information about admissions requirements, such as GREs and TOEFL, and application procedures, including deadlines and fees, not to mention the Apply today! button.
+Comprehensive information about admissions requirements, such as GREs and TOEFL / IELTS, and application procedures, including deadlines and fees, not to mention the Apply today! button.
 Visit this page to get your application started.
-MS Math and PhD Math may consider Spring admissions, but all other MS and PhD programs in the School of Math will only consider Fall admissions.
+Beginning in Fall 2021, the School of Math will only consider Fall admissions.

 Virtually all students admitted to our PhD programs are offered full financial support including tuition waivers and stipends in the forms of teaching or research assistantships.
 Several Institute-wide fellowships are also available to PhD students.
 Masters students, however, very rarely receive financial support.